armand0e/BakkesLeague/README.md

 # BakkesLeague
 Automatically open and close BakkesMod with Rocket League!

-After install, just hit *play* from the launcher like you normally do and voila!
+After install, just hit "*play*" from the launcher like you normally do and voila!

 # Install
 Steam only *Epic games not supported ...yet*